plan-vision/hppcrt/README.md

 * Double-linked lists, supporting all operations common to lists and dequeues, with rich bi-directional iterating methods.

-* Native and optimized in-place sort methods for ArrayLists, LinkedLists, and ArrayDeques.
+* Dedicated in-place sort methods for ArrayLists, LinkedLists, and ArrayDeques.

 * Heaps : Priority queues, and Indexed (a.k.a indirect) priority queues.